-In the actuarial examination, completed as at 31 March 2015, the Actuary recommended the employer contribution rate be reduced from 250% to 100% of contributors' contributions from 1 April 2016.
+In the actuarial review completed as at 31 March 2015 the Actuary recommended employer contributions to the Scheme continue to be suspended from 1 April 2016.
 The recommendation was accepted and endorsed by the Board.

 ANNUAL REPORT FOR THE YEAR ENDED 31 MARCH 2016